 About Lincoln T. Beauchamp, a/k/a Chicago Beau, Founding Editor and Publisher

-In 1988 I founded Literati International Publishing.
+In 1988 I founded Literati International Publishing, which became L.T.
+Beauchamp Publishing.
 We published literary magazines: Literati Chicago and Literati Internazionale, publications dedicated to multiculturalism.
-In 1989, I founded The Original Chicago Blues Annual, the first Black owned, Blues-Afrocentric, yet culturally inclusive Blues publication dedicated to preserving an original art form created by Blacks in the Americas; and the foundation of modern music from Jazz, to Rock, to Hip-Hop.
+In 1989, I founded The Original Chicago Blues Annual, the first Black-owned, Blues-Afrocentric, yet culturally inclusive Blues publication dedicated to preserving an original art form created by Blacks in the Americas; and the foundation of modern music from Jazz, to Rock, to Hip-Hop.

 OCBA was published for seven years with broad support from sponsors and advertisers that included: The State of Illinois, City of Chicago, Icelandair, Alitalia Airlines, Rizzoli Books, Sony Music, DIW Records, Art Ensemble of Chicago, Delmark Records, Jazz in Sardegna, and many more.

-I am co-founder of Chicago Blues Experience, a Blues Museum for the City of Chicago, opening still in planning stages; and founding board member of the Chicago Blues Education Foundation.
+I am co-founder of Chicago Blues Experience, a Blues Museum for the City of Chicago, the opening is in planning stages; and founding board member of the Chicago Blues Education Foundation.